-You are invited to attend a special meeting of shareholders of American Financial Corporation to be held at , on , 2003 at :00 a.m., Eastern Time.
+You are invited to attend a special meeting of shareholders of American Financial Corporation to be held at the offices of the company at One East Fourth Street, Ninth Floor, Cincinnati, Ohio 45202 on Thursday, November 20, 2003 at 10:30 a.m., Eastern Time.
 The purposes of the special meeting are:

-- To consider and act upon a proposal to approve an Agreement and Plan of Reorganization and Merger, which we refer to as the merger agreement, pursuant to which American Financial Corporation and AFC Holding Company, American Financial Corporation's parent corporation, will each merge into American Financial Group, Inc., AFC Holding Company's parent corporation; - To grant authority to American Financial Corporation to adjourn or postpone the special meeting; and - To transact such other business as may properly come before the special meeting or any adjournment.
+- To consider and act upon a proposal to approve an Amended and Restated Agreement and Plan of Reorganization and Merger, which we refer to as the merger agreement, pursuant to which American Financial Corporation and AFC Holding Company, American Financial Corporation's parent corporation, will each merge into American Financial Group, Inc., AFC Holding Company's parent corporation; - To grant authority to American Financial Corporation to adjourn or postpone the special meeting; and - To transact such other business as may properly come before the special meeting or any adjournment.

-Holders of American Financial Corporation voting securities of record at the close of business on , 2003 are entitled to receive notice of and to vote at the meeting or any adjournment thereof.
+Holders of American Financial Corporation voting securities of record at the close of business on September 30, 2003 are entitled to receive notice of and to vote at the meeting or any adjournment thereof.